rahuljindal1/node-interview-questions/README.md

 readableStream.pipe(writableStream);
 ```

-## How to consume and produce streams in an HTTP server in Node.js?
+## How do you consume and produce streams in an HTTP server in Node.js?

 In Node.js, you can consume and produce streams in an HTTP server by leveraging the `request` and `response` objects provided by the `http` module.